 Father filed a counterpetition.
 For a modification of custody and for court-ordered psychiatric treatments for the child.

 The Appellate Court held that the trial court judge did not make a threshold inquiry.
-Of whether visitation as it existed endangered seriously the child’s physical, mental, moral or emotional health.
+Of whether visitation as it existed endangered seriously the child’s physical, mental, moral, or emotional health.
 That is required by the Marriage and Dissolution of Marriage Act.
-Therefore, the trial court judge erred in restricting father’s visitation privileges.
+Therefore, the trial court judge erred in restricting the father’s visitation privileges.

-The trial judge here repeatedly stated that he was applying a best interests standard.
+The trial judge here repeatedly stated that he was applying the best interests standard.
 He did mention considerations of possible detriment to the child caused by the existing visitation arrangements.
 But, he did not make the explicit threshold finding of serious endangerment which would allow restriction of respondent’s visitation rights.

 Accordingly, the Appellate Court reversed and remanded with directions to the trial court.
 To make a finding of whether the previously existing visitation seriously endangered the child.
 If such a finding is made, the visitation may then be modified in the best interests of the child.